akaBaytar/movie-site/README.md

-# movie-site
+# sanat-sepet

- movie site with html5, css3 and js.
+ movie site that i created using html5, css3 and vanilla javascript. movie and related data in json format.